UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 > As the challenge is quite long, it's broken down into sections.  _Please_ try each section
 > beforelooking at the answer.
 >
 > a.
 We'll start off by plotting the data for a single year, before extending the plot for multiple years.
 Using the code above as a starting point, write some code to return a tibble containing the data for Europe and Africa in 2007.
+Hint: the `%in%` operator may be useful.
 >
 > > ## Solution a
 > >